|A wilted rose on the well-worn grave of a slave.|

 |On a weekend bike ride, we briefly breathed in history.|

 In this countryside roughly 10 miles from Nashville, skirmishes flared during the Civil War.
-Nathan Bedford Forrest, a slaveholder himself, captured a 785-man Yankee garrison with a loss of one soldier killed and two wounded in Brentwood in early spring 1863.
-"Midway" served as a hospital for both armies, who also used the plantation house as a headquarters as they marched back and forth from Franklin to Nashville.
+Nathan Bedford Forrest, a notorious slave trader, raided 700-man Yankee garrisons in Brentwood with a loss of one soldier killed and two wounded in early spring 1863.
+"Midway" served as a hospital for both armies, which also used the plantation house as a headquarters as they marched back and forth from Franklin to Nashville.

 Unlike their master's ornate gravestone on the grounds of "Midway," the markers for the slaves are not inscribed.
 Most are merely battered stubs of stone.
 We found wilted, red roses adorning some them, and pedals were scattered about the grounds.
 Inside the modest cemetery, steps from a busy road, a gray-granite memorial's inscription notes "unsung heroes" who "endured the shackles of slavery."
 A large wreath of white roses lay against the base of the monument.
 Small tokens of remembrance -- pennies, pebbles and other stones -- rested on its ledge.
 Someone left a note there, too.